top of page

 • 1982 Kickboxing "Trainer of the Year"

-In 1978, the AKKA and TRACO systems were unified and again expanded.
+In 1978, the AKKA and TRACO systems were amalgamated and further expanded.

-After the death of Mr. Connor in 1989, all the TRACO and AKKA schools strengthened their interconnection by unanimously adopting the AKKA name and world famous "Dragonman" logo.
+Upon the passing of Mr. Connor in 1989, the TRACO and AKKA schools unanimously adopted the AKKA name and the renowned “Dragonman” logo.

-During his lifetime, Mr. Packer remained the sole authority on the unique AKKA style of Kenpo Karate.
-As president of AKKA, Ltd., Mr. Packer continued to research, develop, and improve the system of the American Kenpo Karate Association.
+Throughout his life, Mr. Packer maintained his position as the sole authority on the distinctive AKKA style of Kenpo Karate.
+As the president of AKKA, Ltd., he continued to engage in research, development, and enhancement of the American Kenpo Karate Association’s system.

-The American Institute of Kenpo is forever grateful to Mr. Packer for years of mentoring and leadership.
+The American Institute of Kenpo extends its profound gratitude to Mr. Packer for his unwavering mentorship and leadership throughout his illustrious career.

 bottom of page